Sai-Rahul-KSN/RAG_PROJECT/README_CORPUS_RAGAI.md

 ### Introduction

-RAG_CORPUS is a minimal Retrieval‑Augmented Generation prototype built on a hand‑picked 6‑document corpus.
-It demonstrates the entire RAG pipeline—embedding, retrieval, citation‑aware prompting, evaluation, and a simple Gradio UI—in under 2 minutes.
+RAG_CORPUS is a minimal Retrieval‑Augmented Generation prototype built on a hand‑picked 6 document corpus.
+It demonstrates the entire RAG pipeline embedding, retrieval, citation aware prompting, evaluation, and a simple Gradio UI in under 2 minutes.

 ---